nickjeffrey/check_unix_password_age/README.md

      command[check_unix_password_age]=/usr/local/nagios/libexec/check_unix_password_age

  Schedule this script to run every 12 hours from the root crontab, which will update a file at /tmp/nagios.check_unix_password_age.tmp
  When this script runs as the low-privileged nagios user, the script will read the contents of /tmp/nagios.check_unix_password_age.tmp
- Create cron entries in the root user crontab similar to the following:  (one for each vmware host) 1 1,13 * * * /usr/local/nagios/libexec/check_unix_password_age  1>/dev/null 2>/dev/null
+ Create cron entries in the root user crontab similar to the following:
+   1 1,13 * * * /usr/local/nagios/libexec/check_unix_password_age  1>/dev/null 2>/dev/null